Personalized gifts made really personal…like made just for me. (Best Personalized and DIY Gifts)

 As the owner of a freebie self inking stamper I love these custom self inking stamps from Three Designing Women.
 (It also comes in square.)
 I kind of wish there were less choices here, because I’m feeling overwhelmed, but I do particularly love this one.
 The stamper can be customized with name and address, initials, save the date information and check out the coordinating stationary and gift cards or even wine hang tags, to make your gift a complete set.

 You could even throw in a set of custom stamps to go with your stationary and custom stamp gift.
 You send an image (for my brother, maybe that shot of him in a powder blue tuxedo…) and $20.98 (for one sheet of stamps), in return PhotoStamps sends you personalized stamps.
 Don’t know what picture to send?
 Give a gift certificate.

-Kids love to see their names on things, but a t-shirt from your very own Robot Factory!?
-Or what about their very own species of dinosaur?
-How mean would it be to customize Max’s with ‘Grumposaurus Rex’?
+Kids love to see their names on things, but a t-shirt from your very own Robot Factory!? (no longer available) Or what about their very own species of dinosaur? (also, no longer available) How mean would it be to customize Max’s with ‘Grumposaurus Rex’?
 Yeah, I know.
 I won’t.
 Negative labeling.
 I know!